EricDriussi/simple-design-patterns/src/behavioral/pub_sub/README.md

 # TL;DR

-An object maintains a list of dependent objects (observers) and notifies them directly when needed.
+An object publishes an event to a bus or channel, to which some other objects are subscribed (reacting to these events).

 # Usefulness

-- Allows updating dependencies at run time.
-- Removes the need for external orchestration, pushing logic inside the object.
+- Complete decoupling between Publishers and Subscribers.